How to Write A Manual That Your Users Will Love to Use

 This article describes the ISO 20607 standard on creating Instruction Handbooks for machinery.

-These videos explain excatly how to create a compliant manual for electrical equipment
+These videos explain exactly how to create a compliant manual for an electrical piece of equipment.

 And for medical devices:

 Add navigation to optimise your user guide for findability

-An essential part of a clear user manual is the way your user can navigate to the information they are looking for.
+An essential part of a clear and effective user manual is the way your user can navigate to the information they are looking for.

 Much of this has been discussed already in the previous chapter.
 But there is more than adding a table of contents, page numbering, clear headings and a logical structure.